Skip to Main Content

 1. Gather necessary documentation: Most lenders will require certain information, such as proof of your income, address, and identity.
 Having things like your government-issued ID and pay stubs, tax returns, or bank statements on hand during the application process will help speed things up.

-2. Check your credit report: Not only will this show where your credit score stands, but you can also check for errors that may be dragging down your score.
-You can check your report for free anytime using Credible's credit monitoring tool.
+2. Check your credit score and credit report: You can check your credit score for free using Credible's credit monitoring tool.
+To check your credit report for errors that may be dragging down your score, go to AnnualCreditReports.com and get free weekly credit reports.
 Keep an eye out for identity errors, incorrect account statuses (such as a closed account that’s listed as open), and balance or credit limit errors.

-3. Use a lender platform: If you want to go with a personal loan from a lender that isn’t your bank or credit union, a lending platform like Credible can be a solid place to start.
+3. Use an online personal loan marketplace: If you want to go with a personal loan from a lender that isn’t your bank or credit union, a lending platform like Credible can be a solid place to start.
 Doing so will allow you to quickly compare rates and terms associated with each lender, and prequalify with multiple lenders at once by filling out a single questionnaire.

-6. Consider a cosigner: If you find it difficult to qualify, or the APRs you’re seeing from prequalifying are high, you may want to consider looking at loans that allow cosigners.
-Depending on the situation, a cosigner’s good credit could help you qualify or potentially get better terms.
-(Asking someone to cosign is a big deal, as it means they’ll be responsible for payments if you stop making them.
-Not all lenders accept cosigners.)
+6. Consider a cosigner or co-borrower: If you find it difficult to qualify, or the APRs you’re seeing from prequalifying are high, you may want to consider looking at loans that allow cosigners or a joint personal loan with a co-borrower.
+A cosigner’s good credit could help you qualify or potentially get better terms, but keep in mind that the cosigner is responsible for payments if you stop making them.
+A co-borrower could offer similar benefits, except both borrowers share responsibility for repayment and have access to the funds.

 7. Apply for the loan: Once you’ve selected your ideal lender, apply for the loan.
 The timeline from application to approval and payment will depend on the lender.